castai/docs/docs/getting-started/aks/aks.md

 The script will perform the following actions:

-- Create `CASTAKSRole-*cluster-id*` role used to manged onboarded AKS Cluster which following permissions
+- Create `CASTAKSRole-*cluster-id*` role used to manged onboarded AKS Cluster with following permissions

 ```shell
 ROLE_NAME="CastAKSRole-${CASTAI_CLUSTER_ID:0:8}"